-6.1 The Police Force shall consist of a minimum of two officers (full time), including the Director of the Police.
-In certain exceptional circumstances, the Police Force can be made up of a minimum of one officer, including the Director of the Police Force, and a maximum of two auxiliary police officers for a minimum of two peace agents.
+6.1 The Police Force shall consist of a minimum of nine officers (full time), including the Director of the Police.
+In certain exceptional circumstances, the Police Force can be made up of a minimum of eight officers, including the Director of the Police Force, and a maximum of one auxiliary police officer for a minimum of nine peace agents.